adriangb/scikeras/CONTRIBUTING.md

 $ poetry run pytest tests/
 ```

-SciKeras uses the [black](https://github.com/psf/black) coding style and you must ensure that your
+SciKeras uses the [black](https://github.com/psf/black) and
+[isort](https://github.com/timothycrosley/isort) for coding style and you must ensure that your
 code follows it.
 If not, the CI will fail and your Pull Request will not be merged.

 To make sure that you don't accidentally commit code that does not follow the coding style, you can